11ty/11ty-website/docs/data-computed.md

 };
 ```

-{% callout "info" %}If you want to use a JavaScript function for your <code>eleventyComputed</code> properties, you must use either JavaScript front matter or a JavaScript data file (template, directory, or global).
+{% callout "info" %}If you want to use a JavaScript function for your <code>eleventyComputed</code> properties, you must use either <a href="/docs/data-frontmatter/">JavaScript front matter</a> or a <a href="/docs/data-js">JavaScript data file</a> (template, directory, or global).
 YAML and JSON do not support JavaScript functions.{% endcallout %}

 The resulting data for each `posts/*.md` file when processed by Eleventy has the following structure: